Port of Valencia

 The Port of Valencia is a seaport in Valencia, Spain.
-It is the fifth busiest seaport in Europe and the busiest port in the Mediterranean.
-As of 2019, it moves an annual cargo traffic of around 77e6 t and 5.4 million TEU, ranking first in Spain and second in the Mediterranean basin in container shipping (after the Port of Piraeus), and second in Spain in annual cargo traffic, after the Port of Algeciras.
+In 2021 it was the second busiest port in the Mediterranean by TEU after the port of Tanger Med.
+As of 2023, it moves an annual cargo traffic of around 77e6 t and 4.8 million TEU.

 The port is also an important employer in the area, with more than 15,000 employees who provide services to more than 7,500 ships every year.

 History

 The history of the Port of Valencia began in 1483, when King Ferdinand the Catholic granted Antoni Joan the privilege of building a wooden bridge on the beach of the Grao district, called the Pont de Fusta.

 From 1483 until the 19th century, various construction projects were built in the port, but because of periodic flooding of the Turia River and the continual movements of sand on the beach the port was not notably successful.
 However, traffic did increase incrementally over time and the king eventually granted trading privileges with other kingdoms and sovereign states in 1679 and for the Americas in 1791, with Valencia becoming the sixth maritime province in Spain.

+In December 2023, the northern expansion of the port of Valencia was approved.
+It involves the construction of a new terminal with a capacity of 5M TEU, with a public investment of about €660 million.
+The operator of the infrastructure, MSC, will invest about €1,050 million.

 Description

 The three ports controlled by the Port Authority of Valencia are in Valencia, Sagunto and Gandía.
-They are located on the shores of the Mediterranean Sea, along an 80 km stretch of Spain’s eastern coastline.
+They are located on the shores of the Mediterranean Sea, along an 80 km stretch of Spain's eastern coastline.

 The Port of Valencia is the centre of economic activity in an area of influence encompassing a radius of 350 km.

 The port has a quay length of 12 km and a total storage area of 300 acre.

 Valencia Port Authority (PAV) has announced plans for the construction of a new container terminal in the northern expansion by 2030.

 Satellite ports

-Port of Sagunto
+Port of Sagunt

 This port has an annual traffic capacity of 10% of the entire port – its main cargo is liquefied natural gas; three million tonnes of gas are shipped per year due to the regasification plant located nearby.

 Around 70% of the port's current traffic consists of iron and steel products and the rest of fertilizers, construction materials, timber and perishable products.

-Port of Gandía
+Port of Gandia

 This port has an annual traffic capacity of 1.5 % of the entire port, and specialises in the export and import of forestry products: timber, reels, pulp, paper and furniture.

 Statistics

-In 2007 the Port of Valencia handled 53,592,859 tonnes of cargo and 3,042,665 TEU making it the second busiest cargo port in Spain and the largest container port in the country.
+In 2023 the Port of Valencia handled 77,163,936 tonnes of cargo and 4,796,985 TEU making it the second busiest cargo port in Spain and the largest container port in the country.